JeepGuy/VIM/cut_copy_paste_registers.md

 #### PUT the most recent YANKED text you must proceed the put command with the number of the register

+"oP  - (double-quote - zero -  P)
-oP  - (zero P) will put the text from register 0 (TODO) into the line iwth the cursor.
+        will put the text from register 0 (TODO) into the line with the cursor.

 ### The Black Hole Register   = /dev/null